nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Expected: The IPPT exercise session will not be added.
 Error details will be shown in the terminal.
 8. Test case: ```ippt ! @ # $ ```
 Expected: The IPPT exercise session will not be added.
 Error details will be shown in the terminal.

+### ```achievements``` and ```clear_achievements``` commands
+1.Calling the ```achievements``` command will list out all the details of all the available achievements.
+2. Test case: ```achievements```
+Expected: List of the details of all achievements will be shown in the terminal.
+3. For testing purposes, calling the ```clear_achievements``` command will clear all the data for a user.
+This means that all the exercises logged by the achievements is erased, and all completed achievements are removed.
+4. Test case: ```clear_achievements```
+Expected: Pre-existing achievements and data will be removed, details are shown in the terminal.

+### ```current ``` command
+1. Displays a list of the user's current workout exercises.
+2. Test case : ```current``` with no current workout session
+Expected: There will not be an output of a list of current exercises, details will be shown in the terminal.
+3. Test case: ```current ``` with a current workout session
+Expected: There will be an output of a list of current exercises, details will be shown in the terminal.

+### ```cancel``` command
+1. Cancels the user's current workout session, and the workout session is registered as incomplete.
+2. Test case: ```cancel``` with no current workout session
+Expected: There will not be any workout session cancelled, details will be shown in the terminal.
+3. Test case: ```cancel``` with a current workout session
+Expected: The current workout session will be cancelled, details will be shown in the terminal.

+### ```finish``` command
+1.Finishes the current workout session, and it is recognised as a complete session.
+2. Test case: ```finish``` with no current workout session
+Expected: There will not be any workout session finished, details will be shown in the terminal.
+3. Test case: ```finish``` with a current workout session
+Expected: The current workout session will be finished, details will be shown in the terminal.

+### ```history``` command
+1.Displays the user's entire career history in using Fitness Duke.
+It provides details on the sessions completed with the date and time as well as the exercises completed.
+2.Test case: ```history``` with no existing completed workout sessions or exercises.
+Expected: Error message will be output to the user, details will be shown in the terminal.
+3. Test case: ```history``` with an existing completed workout session.
+Expected: Details of the workout session and the completed exercises will show, details will be shown in the terminal.

+### ```data``` command
+1.Displays the list of completed exercises, along with the number of times of completion for each exercise.
+Apart from providing the list of completed exercises, it also outputs the total number of unique as well as non-unique exercises completed at the end of the list.
+2.Test case: ```data``` with no existing completed workout sessions or exercises.
+Expected: Error message will be output to the user, details will be shown in the terminal.
+3. Test case: ```data``` with an existing completed workout session.
+Expected: Details of list of completed exercises will show, details will be shown in the terminal.

+### ```delete NUMBER``` command
+1.Deletes a completed workout session according to the session number which the user specifies.
+2.Test case: ```delete 1``` with 2 existing completed workout sessions.
+Expected: Workout session 1 will be deleted, details will be shown in the terminal.
+3. Test case: ```delete -1``` with existing completed workout sessions.
+Expected: Error message will be output to the user, details will be shown in the terminal.
+4. Test case: ```delete ``` with existing completed workout sessions.
+Expected: Error message will be output to the user, details will be shown in the terminal.

+### ```search KEYWORD``` command
+1. Finds exercises from the user's list of completed exercises which names contain the input keyword.
+The found exercises contain additional details such as id number, difficulty level, workout type as well as the description of the exercise.
+2. Test case: ```search calf ``` with existing workout sessions having exercises with keyword 'calf' in it.
+Expected: All exercises within the user's completed list of exercises containing "calf" will appear.
+Details will be shown in the terminal.
+3. Test case: ```search calf ``` with existing workout sessions having no exercises with keyword 'calf' in it.
+Expected: Error message will be output stating no matching exercises found.

+### ```plans``` command
+1.Displays all workout plans which have been created by the user.
+2. Test case: ```plans ``` with no existing plans created.
+Expected: Outputs an empty plan in the terminal to the user.
+3. Test case: ```plans``` with existing plans created.
+Expected: Outputs the existing plans in the terminal to the user.